AlexSkrypnyk/drupal_extension_scaffold/README.md

    UI.
 3. Copy the contents of the downloaded archive into your extension's repository.
 4. Adjust the codebase:
-     1. Replace `drupal_extension_scaffold` with the machine name of your extension:
+     1. Replace `your_extension` with the machine name of your extension:
      2. Update `type: theme` in the `info.yml` file if your extension is a theme.
      3. Adjust several lines in `.gitattributes`.
      4. Remove `.github/test-scaffold.yml` file.